miguel-guerrero/slingshot/test_g2p/README.md

         instances.new(basename, passParamDict)

 and tracks everything instantiated.
-Thos instances are available as a list
+Those instances are available as a list
 as:

         instances.thisLevel()